Ivan Markov (wrestler): (2016-2019)

 Under the name Lokomotiv, Markov would win the SPW Southeast Asian Championship, defeating Kaiser Trexxus in a chair match.
-Lokomotiv would hold the tile until May of 2019 where he would lose to "The Statement" Andruew Tang in a four-way match also involving Jake de Leon and Trexxus.
-Lokomotiv would hold the record of the longest reigning SEA champion of all time, with an outstanding reign of 462 days, until May of 2021 where "The Statement" Andruew Tang would beat it.
+Lokomotiv would hold the tile until May 2019 where he would lose to "The Statement" Andruew Tang in a four-way match also involving Jake de Leon and Trexxus.
+Lokomotiv would hold the record of the longest reigning SEA champion of all time, with an outstanding reign of 462 days, until May 2021 where "The Statement" Andruew Tang would beat it.